HestHub/nix-config/blog.md

 It started as a simple wish to spice up a blog post with some AI-generated images, but ended with a ruined OS and a weekend spent writing config and reading docs.

-While writing my last blogpost, I had the idea to zhuzh it up a bit with some images, and just so happend to be, i have quite the powerful GPU sitting in my PC, begging for some AI rendering experimentation.
+While writing my last blog post, I had the idea to zhuzh it up a bit with some images, It just so happened to be, that I have quite the powerful GPU sitting in my PC, begging for some AI rendering experimentation.

 The first step seemed simple enough: install ROCM, AMD's version of CUDA to get the AI and GPU talking.
-Running PopOS, installation is as easy as running apt install, and that will be all it takes to start rendering?
+Running PopOS, installation is as easy as running apt install, and that will be all it takes to start rendering.

-Nothing is ever that easy.
+However, nothing is ever that easy.

-For anyone else, this might have been it, but my attempt failed, and failed so utterly and so brutally that the SSD containing the bootloader disappeared from the system, gone with a digital wind,never to be seen again.
+For anyone else, this might have been it, but my attempt failed and failed so utterly and so brutally that the SSD containing the bootloader disappeared from the system, gone with a digital wind, never to be seen again.

-So after a dark, stormy, week-long troubleshooting session compressed into a single sunday afternoon, pulling both hair and SATA cables, i finally threw in the towel and tallied up the system as condemned.
+So after a dark, stormy, week-long troubleshooting session compressed into a single Sunday afternoon, pulling both hair and SATA cables, I finally threw in the towel and tallied up the system as condemned.

-Now that the OS was beyond salvation, the only way forward was to raze the ruins of my once working PC, pave over the lot and rebuild from scratch.
+Now that the OS was beyond salvation, the only way forward was to raze the ruins of my once-working PC, pave over the lot and rebuild from scratch.

-So not every step went exactly according to plan, but i did find a silverlining in this catastrphic failure: NixOS.
+So not every step went exactly according to plan, but I did find a silver lining in this catastrophic failure: NixOS.
-Being forced to start from strach did push me to pick up and old project that had been puttering along in my ever increasing backlog of personal projects, trying out NixOS as a daily driver.
+Being forced to start from scratch did push me to pick up an old project that had been puttering along in my ever-increasing backlog of personal projects, trying out NixOS as a daily driver.

 TODO - picture of "Everything not saved will be lost --Nintendo quit screen"